rbroggi/scoped-singleton/readme.md

 ### Presentation

 This repository embeds the presentation source code of the Scoped-Singleton pattern.
-All information on how to compile the information can be found in the `pres` folder.
+All information on how to compile/build the presentation can be found in the `pres` folder.

 ### Github actions